dgraph-io/dgraph/wiki/content/deploy/index.md

 # Create Dgraph Root CA, used to sign all other certificates.
 $ dgraph cert

-# Create node certificate (needed for Dgraph Live Loader using TLS)
+# Create node certificate
-$ dgraph cert -n live
+$ dgraph cert -n localhost

-# Create client certificate
+# Create client certificate for mTLS
 $ dgraph cert -c dgraphuser

 # Combine all in one command
-$ dgraph cert -n live -c dgraphuser
+$ dgraph cert -n localhost -c dgraphuser

 # List all your certificates and keys
 $ dgraph cert ls